jomizrahi92/Card-Animation/ReadMe.txt

-This is a webpage mockup for a responsive design.
+This is a card design with animation
-This consists of HTML and CSS.
+This consists of HTML, CSS, JavaScript, and jQuery.